Tyler O'Neill Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.54 team ERA that ranks 21st across all league pitching staffs.
+- The Mets have the 20th-ranked team ERA across all MLB pitching staffs (4.51).

-- Mets pitchers combine to rank 22nd in baseball in home runs given up (153 total, 1.3 per game).
+- Mets pitchers combine to surrender 153 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- Lucchesi takes the mound for his first start of the season for the Mets.
+- Senga will try to secure his 10th victory when he makes the start for the Mets, his 23rd of the season.
+He is 9-6 with a 3.30 ERA and 149 strikeouts in 122 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.